ccurtin/vagrant-python-django/README.md

 #### Logging Into Your VM
   - `vagrant up` to setup and initialize the VM. ( only the first time you run `vagrant up` will take long 5-10 mins )
-  - After the VM is initialized, run `vagrant ssh` and then `sudo su` to login as the root user.
+  - After the VM is initialized, run `vagrant ssh`
   - change the current directory to your projects root by typing `cd $WORKON_HOME`

 #### Create a Contained Python Environment
-  `. init_python_env` **(Notice the preceding period!)** Django install is optional.
+  `init_python_env`.
+Installing Django is optional.

 #### Setup PgAdmin Web interface (phpPgAdmin)
 `setup_phppgadmin`

 #### Setting Up a New Database For A Django Project
-  `manage_django_db`.
-Switch to a Django Project Folder before running.
+  `manage_django_db`. **Switch to a Django Project Folder before running**.
 This will create a new user, alter their role, create a new database, and assign them to a DB.
 If you just want to assign roles and not create new users/DBs, that works too.
 Running this command will also automatically update the django `settings.py` file for your project. ** CURRENTLY ONLY SUPPORTS POSTGRESQL ** More DBMS will be added in the future.

 ## Notes to User:
   - The default settings will run Django on port 80